 Andre' strives to make Sophisticate Dance one of the most sought after dance facility while staying affordable for all.

-Tasheena Jefferson a graduate of Cal State University, Domninguez Hills, started dancing at the age of 5 at Sammy Davis Jr. Performing Arts School.
+Tasheena Jefferson a graduate of Cal State University, Dominguez Hills, started dancing at the age of 5 at Sammy Davis Jr. Performing Arts School.
 At the age of 9 she began dancing under the direction of Lynetta Johnson.
 While attending St. Bernard High School she starred in four recitals, and two musicals with the school’s dance company.
 Tasheena won an award for dance excellence.
-In October of 2004, she began teaching for Sophisticated Dance where she is permanent faculty teaching modern, jazz, hiphop, praise dance and tap.
+In October of 2004, she began teaching for Sophisticated Dance where she is permanent faculty teaching modern, jazz, hip hop, praise dance and tap.
+She bis a founding member of Sophisticated Dance Company.
 She is also a member of the dance company Versatility under the direction of Monika.
 Tasheena loves to dance and plans to do it as long as she can.
-Tasheena is truely dedicated to educating the youth of our communities.
+Tasheena is truly dedicated to educating the youth of our communities.